javanag/imagefy/README.md

 Unregistered and registered users alike users can view the image stream and view direct links to images, as well as take advantage of the surprise feature, taking them to a random open access image!

 This project has been deployed on Heroku, and is accessible here: [https://imagefy-image-repository.herokuapp.com/](https://imagefy-image-repository.herokuapp.com/).
+Please allow some time for the instance to start if it has been sleeping.

 ## Local development